Marie-Donnie/Marie-Donnie/README.md

 ### Hi there 👋

 - 🔭 I’m currently a PhD student working on geo-distributed cloud applications for the Edge
-- 🌱 I like to learn, as always :) More precisely, I'm currently learning Go for my thesis project.
+- 🌱 I like to learn, as always :) More precisely, I'm currently learning Go for my thesis project, Cheops.
-- 😄 Pronouns: She/Her
+- 😄 Pronouns: She/Her (but I won't take offense on anything else, don't worry)

 ---